hashicorp/vagrant/website/source/docs/boxes/format.html.md

 to work with Vagrant today.
 When Vagrant encounters one of these old boxes, it automatically updates it internally to the new format.

-Today, there are two different components:
+Today, there are three different components:

 * Box File - This is a compressed (`tar`, `tar.gz`, `zip`) file that is specific to a single provider and can contain anything.
 Vagrant core does not ever